 Customers requiring a three-phase supply should also install protective apparatus to avoid damage to their equipment, which may be caused by the interruption of one phase, or non-simultaneous switching of phases of the Distributor’s supply.
 Damages resulting from the failure to install protective apparatus shall be at the Customer’s expense.

+2.3.2 Power of Entry

+NOTL Hydro or its authorized agents may, under Section 40 of the Electricity Act, 1998, enter private property at any time for any of the following purposes:

+to install, inspect, read, calibrate, maintain, repair, alter, remove, or replace a meter;

+to inspect, maintain, repair, alter, remove, replace, or disconnect wires or other facilities used to Transmit or Distribute electricity;

+to inspect, maintain, repair, alter, remove, and replace the Distributor’s Facilities and Equipment;

+to perform vegetation management to maintain and protect distribution wires, poles, and any accessories.

+NOTL Hydro will use reasonable efforts to exercise the statutory Power of Entry rights during normal business hours.
+NOTL Hydro’s employees or authorized agents exercising this Power of Entry will identify themselves with proper identification upon request.

+Where the owner of private property upon which lies a portion or portions of NOTL Hydro’s Distribution System, has forbidden NOTL Hydro entry onto the private lands, NOTL Hydro will, where practicable, use reasonable efforts to provide notification.
+Where an emergency condition or safety hazard exists, NOTL Hydro may choose to immediately exercise its statutory Power of Entry rights and enter onto private lands without prior notice to the Customer. at the sole discretion of NOTL Hydro.

 2.3.2 Power Quality

 2.3.2.1 Power Quality Investigations

-Where a Consumer provides evidence or data indicating that a power quality or EMI problem may be originating from NOTL Hydro Distribution System, NOTL Hydro will perform an investigation in attempt to identify the underlying cause.
+Where a Consumer provides evidence or data indicating that a power quality or Electro Magnetic Interference (EMI) problem may be originating from the NOTL Hydro Distribution System, NOTL Hydro will perform an investigation in an attempt to identify the underlying cause.

 If it is determined that the source of the power quality problem is caused by the Customer’s system, NOTL Hydro may seek reimbursement for the time and cost spent to investigate the complaint.
 NOTL Hydro may disconnect the electrical supply to the Customer in accordance with Section 2.2 – Disconnection.